DeepASA: An Object-Oriented Multi-Purpose Network for Auditory Scene Analysis: Acknowledgements and Disclosure of Funding

 \section{Acknowledgements and Disclosure of Funding}

-This work was supported by the National Research Foundation of Korea (NRF) grant (No. RS-2024-00337945) and STEAM research grant (No. RS-2024-00464269) funded by the Ministry of Science and ICT of Korea government (MSIT), the BK21 FOUR program through the NRF grant funded by the Ministry of Education of Korea government (MOE).
+This work was supported by the National Research Foundation of Korea (NRF) grant (No. RS-2024-00337945) and STEAM research grant (No. RS-2024-00464269) funded by the Ministry of Science and ICT of Korea government (MSIT), the BK21 FOUR program through the NRF grant funded by the Ministry of Education of Korea government (MOE), and the Center for Applied Research in Artificial Intelligence (CARAI) funded by DAPA and ADD (UD230017TD).